hypo69/hypo/pytest/gemini - set 1/en/suppliers/hb/login.md

 # In a real scenario, you'd need to define a Supplier class.
-# This is a placeholder to demonstrate the TypeError test
+# This is a placeholder to demonStarte the TypeError test
 class Supplier:
     pass